philoserf/philoserf.com/content/now.md

 - the **many** trips and gatherings ahead, including
   - the Rockford gathering in July
   - an, as yet, unplanned road trip in August
-  - my nieces wedding in September
+  - my niece's wedding in September
   - an overnight, or long weekend, hiking trip in October
   - a company gathering in early November
   - another wedding in November